frc3602/2026-rebuilt/src/main/java/frc/team3602/robot/MasterREADME.md

 These are not reasons to avoid the robot.
 They are the main assumptions to keep in mind while testing and debugging.

+## Post-Competition TODOs

+- Build a dashboard-based service mode for pit use.
+  - Use a dedicated Shuffleboard or SmartDashboard tab instead of spending more match controller buttons.
+  - Add a clear service-mode arm or enable control so test actions are intentional.
+  - Add one-shot test buttons for common checks such as turret presets, small turret nudges, fixed shooter tests, feed tests, and drivetrain heading reset.
+  - Keep the live status values on the same tab so students, mentors, and CSAs can compare requested values against measured values while testing.

 ## Quick Debugging Guide

 If the robot problem is mostly about: